 If you are placed on probation or ordered to complete drug or alcohol counseling, it is important that you take advantage of the opportunities and services that these providers offer.
 Not only is it a requirement you must meet in order to complete your sentence, but the requirements are also designed to help you improve your life in the long run.

-The Court utilizes an in-house probation officer to assist defendants in complying with the terms of their probated sentences.
+The Court utilizes unsupervised probation to assist defendants in complying with the terms of their probated sentences.
 These terms may include completing counseling, taking and passing random drug tests, and paying fines and court costs.
-The Probation Officer also assists defendants in:
+The Court also assists defendants in:

 - completing required theft and anger management classes;